timakro/web/_posts/2019-05-07-new-hardware-switching-to-arch-linux.md

 Categorizing files into multiple git repositories seems tempting especially for the home directory.
 But what I never liked about [vcsh](https://github.com/RichiH/vcsh) or [etckeeper](http://etckeeper.branchable.com/) is that they are specific to a particular path.
 The dream would be to have a set of config files to check out on remote machines but that might be just fantasy.
 It's a different system, the config manager won't be there and different versions might require different config files.
 I doubt this would ever just work.

+Update: I use [vcsh](https://github.com/RichiH/vcsh) for my home directory now.
+My `public-dotfiles` repository contains my Vim config, `.zshrc`, etc. and  and I clone it to most of the remote systems I work on.
+There were some issues I had to overcome to make this work.
+For example my Git config refers to my PGP key for commit signing which is not installed on every remote system.
+Fortunately the Vim configuration allows you to include additional config files.
+So I include my PGP specific settings as an additional config files which is only present on the systems which have my key installed.

 ### Disk encryption

-On my old system the entire disk was encrpyted.
+On my old system the entire disk was encrypted.
 This time I just encrypt the home partition and add a PAM configuration to hook into the login process and unlock the cryptsetup container.
 This means I have to type my password just once.
 The script at `/usr/local/lib/mount-home` will be called from the PAM config.

 {% highlight bash %}
 #!/bin/sh